masterfeizz/ctrQuake/README.md

 ## Usage
 You must first bind the keys on the options screen before playing

+To use mods: place mod folder in the same directory as ctrQuake.3dsx and create a shortcut with the folder name as argument.
+See tf.xml as example

 ## TODO List
 - [ ] Better input handling (Currenty being worked on)
 - [ ] Networking